smorin/py-launch-blueprint/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Contributor License Agreement (CLA)

+Before we can accept your contributions, you will need to sign a Contributor License Agreement (CLA).
+This is a legal document in which you state that you are entitled to contribute the code you are submitting and that you grant us the rights to use that contribution.

+### How to Sign the CLA

+1. **Individual Contributors**: If you are contributing as an individual, please sign the [Individual CLA](docs/cla/individual_cla.md).
+2. **Corporate Contributors**: If you are contributing on behalf of a company, please sign the [Corporate CLA](docs/cla/corporate_cla.md).

+### CLA Assistant Bot

+We have integrated the CLA Assistant bot to streamline the CLA signing process.
+When you open a pull request, the bot will check if you have signed the CLA.
+If you have not, it will provide a link to sign it.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.